-For students in these programs, courses must be dropped prior to the first day of the semester to receive a 100% refund and within the first three days of the semester to receive a 95% refund.
+For students in these programs, courses must be dropped prior to the first day of the semester to receive a 100% tuition refund and within the first three days of the semester to receive a 95% tuition refund.
 No refund will be provided after the third day of the semester.
-Courses officially dropped between the third day of class and the start of Week 5 will receive a grade of "W" (not included in GPA).Students who wish to withdraw from the University must use the Notice of Withdrawal E-Form.
+Courses officially dropped between the third day of class and the start of Week 5 (for 7 week classes) will receive a grade of "W" (not included in GPA).
+Courses of less than 7 weeks, will have adjusted dates for withdrawals.
+Students who wish to withdraw from the University must use the Notice of Withdrawal E-Form.
+During the first semester of enrollment, any tuition refund amounts will not include the non-refundable enrollment deposit amount (5% of tuition for MEd adn MSNP, or your program's specific admission deposit of \$200 or \$500 for the MARJ and EdD, respectively).